Phantomical/SystemHeatExtensions/CONTRIBUTING.md

 - `dotnet build` (for a debug build), or,
 - `dotnet build -c Release` (for a release build)

-This will create a `GameData\ActiveHeatshields` folder which you can then drop into your KSP install's `GameData` folder.
+This will create a `GameData\SystemHeatExtensions` folder which you can then drop into your KSP install's `GameData` folder.

 > ### Linking the output into your `GameData` folder